slivertea/axis_bulkImporter/README.md

 # axis_bulkImporter
-Convert UI json objects to Bulk-Import templates Currently only supports network ranges.
+Convert UI json objects to Bulk-Import templates<br>
+_Currently only supports network ranges._

 ## Use Cases
 Example - Migrating applications from one tenant to another